davidmarne/wui_builder/README.md

 ## Async Rendering

-Using updateIdle in leu of update will kick off an update that only processes on idle callbacks.
+Using updateOnIdle or in leu of update or setStateOnIdle in lue of setState will kick off an update that only processes on idle callbacks.
+Feel free to use a mix of update and updateOnIdle in your application.